lbelzile/experimental-F21/content/content/08-content.markdown

 ## Content

--   Formulation
+-   ANOVA as a linear model
 -   Sum of square decomposition for unbalanced designs
--   Diagnostic plots
 -   Analysis of trend

 ## Learning objectives